mikahayk/react-youtube-api/README.md

 ## Execution

-1. After cloning the repo run the following command in root and ./backend directories to install node modules
+1. After cloning the repo, run the following command in root and ./backend directories to install node modules
 ```javascript
 ### npm install
 ```